-Over 50 members of Crime Si Poa (CSP) youth networks in Nakuru County today joined 1200 peace ambassadors in a 420 Kilometer long walk to preach peace ahead of the August 8 general elections in Kenya.
+Over 50 members of Crime Si Poa (CSP) youth networks in Nakuru County today joined 1200 Peace Ambassadors in the Rift Vallley leg for a walk to preach peace ahead of the August 8 general elections in Kenya.

 The walk that was flagged off in Kakamega on the 10th of June by Archbishop Jackson Ole Sapit, Primate of the Anglican Church of Kenya, will culminate in a major peace rally at the Sarakasi Dome in Nairobi on the 28th June 2022 after 21 days traversing twelve counties in five major regions with the peace message.
 During the walk, the peace ambassadors engaged fellow Kenyans on the need to uphold peace before, during, and after the general election

 The Nakuru leg of the walk which attracted large public goodwill was joined in Bahati Constituency by the local MP Hon Kimani Ngunjiri who implored the youth not to be manipulated by politicians during this electioneering period and encouraged them to continue advocating for peace.

 According to Alvin Kisara, one of the CSP Nakuru County youth leaders, a clarion call during this peace walk is for the youth and the general public to shun crime, promote unity in diversity and accept divergent opinions, embrace oneness, and ensure peaceful and violence-free elections.

 The peace walk aims at sensitizing communities on the need to avoid spaces where political players whip emotions and incite the public against one another for their own political mileage and self-gain.